 If you’ve seen the Frequent Flyer Challenge (where Chris earned 300,000 miles in one month without flying), you may wonder what the best cards are.

 Wonder no more!
 Here’s a handy resources page kept up to date with the latest credit card offers in one spot.

 Chase Sapphire Preferred—A new card receiving great reviews from travelers of all kinds.
 Get 40,000 points that can transfer to United or Hyatt (and others), no annual fee for the first year, and no foreign transaction fees.

-Citi® Platinum Select® / AAdvantage® Visa Signature® Card—Earn 30,000 American Airlines AAdvantage® bonus miles after $1,000 in purchases within the first three months of card membership.
+Citi® Platinum Select® / AAdvantage® World MasterCard®—Earn 30,000 American Airlines AAdvantage® bonus miles after $1,000 in purchases within the first 3 months of cardmembership.

 Chase Ink Bold® Business Card—Earn a big Chase bonus (up to 50,000 points) that can be transferred directly to United or other partners.

 Chase Ink Plus - Get another 50,000 points from this Chase business card you can carry alone or as a companion to the Ink Bold Business for big bonuses.

 Citi® Hilton HHonors™ Reserve Card— This Visa earns you two weekend nights at any Hilton property and automatic Hilton Gold status.